 Let me say that again: tens of thousands of Americans were killed by guns in 2015 and our members of Congress—men and women elected to protect their constituents—did nothing but offer us their thoughts and prayers.

 As we all know, lawmakers’ thoughts and prayers unaccompanied by action are hollow gestures meant to appease the public while placating the gun lobby.

-Lawmakers’ thoughts and prayers unaccompanied by action are hollow gestures.
 But now it’s time for thoughts, prayers and action.
 For three years, Moms Demand Action has been working relentlessly to foment change in statehouses and boardrooms, resulting in momentum that will eventually point Congress in the right direction.

 How are we doing this?
 By taking a page out of the gun lobby’s organizing playbook.
 Moms are rallying, canvassing, phone banking and voting.
 We’re taking on the gun lobby at the state level—defeating bad bills and pushing through good bills.
 We’re showing businesses how to adopt common-sense gun policies to protect customers from gun extremists.
 Very simply: We’re showing up.

 In 2015, we took our demands straight to the White House and asked president Obama to take executive action to strengthen our gun laws and reduce gun violence.

 We shut down the White House switchboard with over 15,000 calls urging the administration to do its part to keep guns out of dangerous hands.
 We delivered hundreds of thousands of petitions to the president, asking him to bypass Congress to protect American lives.
 We showed up by the thousands for Orange Walks across the country in December to demonstrate our resolve.

 We let the president know that we’re not waiting on Congress to act to prevent gun violence—and neither should he.